A Modern Amish Couple Enters Marriage of Convenience

 Follow the heart-wrenching story of Adam Beachy, whose mother walked out on him and his family—and away from the Amish faith.
 Now he balks at the idea of ever marrying and having a family of his own.
 But when tragedy strikes, Adam is suddenly a father figure to his three nieces and finds himself needing a wife.
 Despite their differences over her practice of reflexology, Leah Mast seems the best option to fill that role.
 Can they make it work in a modern-day marriage of convenience?

 As I read this, I found myself wondering if Leah is making a mistake because Adam is very judgmental and very unforgiving but Brunstetter has a talent for developing characters that are flawed people but ultimately, redeemable human beings.

 This book also gives us an update on characters we met in The Decision, the first book in the Prairie State Friends series.
 It is nice to revisit them but their new situations and added conflicts leave us with questions that I hope will be answered in book three.

 Wanda Brunstetter is famous for her Amish themed books and her fans will not be disappointed.

-I received a copy of this book from the publisher but there was no obligation for a favorable review.
+I was provided a copy of this book by the publisher, There was no obligation for a positive review.
 These are my own thoughts.